m2lawrence/Csharpmike/README.md

 Business overview:

 For 2 years our Web Design company has been creating innovative web design solutions for businesses.
 We know what makes a website amazing, and we want yours to be too!
-07915469982
 Here at Csharpmike we are a Microsoft House, and we provide the very best hi-tech Microsoft C Sharp solutions.
-Contact Us: 07915 469982

 Mike is the owner and Sole Trader of Csharpmike, and he is the Microsoft C# MVC5 & Entity Framework 6 full stack website developer who develops all the software with a great passion for technology and the customers needs in mind.